Ethnobotany of the Use of Nelambo Suon (Bikkia sp.) Plants Based on the Traditional Knowledge of the Yali Tribe, Papua Pegunungan Province

 Abstract

-The use of plants for human needs is widespread, particularly among suburban and rural communities.
-These communities depend heavily on forests as their main source of sustenance.
-This study aimed to determine how the Yali tribe in Yahukimo Regency, Papua, uses Nelambo Suon (Bikkia sp.) plant stems.
-A survey was conducted through field observations and interviews using questionnaires.
-The study took place in four villages: Sabelebi, Muhumu, Kinkun, and Ohena.
-These villages are located in the Heriapini District of Yahukimo Regency in the Papua Mountains.
-The study involved 43 respondents, including primary, key, and supplementary informants.
-The results showed that the Bikkia plant is widely used by the Yali tribe in the Papua Mountains.
-The bark can be used to treat malaria, and the trunk can be used to make seehen and suap arrows and wangkun sticks for harvesting crops.
-As many as 88.37% of community members acknowledged the strength of the tree trunk and its various uses.
-However, the community has not yet undertaken conservation efforts for this plant.
-Considering that Bikkia sp., found in Yahukimo, is one of several species with limited distribution worldwide, conservation efforts are necessary.
+The use of plants for human needs is very high, especially among communities in suburban and rural areas.
+Communities are highly dependent on forests as their main source of sustenance.
+The purpose of this study was to determine the use of Nelambo Suon (Bikkia sp.) plant stems among the Yali tribe in Yahukimo Regency, Papua.
+The method used was a survey, which was conducted through field observations and interviews using questionnaires.
+This study was conducted in four villages, namely Sabelebi, Muhumu, Kinkun, and Ohena, in the Heriapini District of Yahukimo Regency, Papua Mountains.
+This study involved 43 respondents consisting of primary informants, key informants, and supplementary informants.
+The results of the study show that the Bikkia plant is widely used by the Yali tribe in the Papua Mountains.
+The bark can be used as a remedy for malaria, while the trunk is used to make sehen arrows, suap arrows, and wangkun sticks (for harvesting crops).
+As many as 88.37% of the community acknowledged that the trunk of this tree is very strong and can be used for various purposes.
+However, conservation efforts for this plant have not yet been undertaken by the community.
+Considering that Bikkia sp., found in Yahukimo, is one of several species with limited distribution in the world, conservation efforts are needed.

 Downloads